 Kerstin Gelbmann was born on 30 May 1974.
 After completing her studies in trade and commerce in Vienna, she began her career at Auditor Wirtschaftsprüfungs- und Steuerberatungsgesellschaft mbH.
-Kerstin Gelbmann has been managing director of E.F.
-Grossnigg Finanzberatung und Treuhandelsgesellschaft m.b.H. since 2002 and of grosso holding Gesellschaft mbH since 2007.
+Kerstin Gelbmann has worked for E.F.
+Grossnigg Finanzberatung und Treuhandelsgesellschaft m.b.H. since 2002, most recently as managing director and for grosso holding Gesellschaft mbH since 2007.
 In January 2010, she assumed the additional position of managing director at Austro Holding GmbH.
-Kerstin Gelbmann was voted onto the Supervisory Board of STRABAG SE on 18 June 2010 for the first time.
-Her current term ends with the Annual General Meeting in 2015.
+Kerstin Gelbmann was first elected to the Supervisory Board of STRABAG SE on 18 June 2010.
+Her current term ends with the Annual General Meeting in 2020.